Thursday, May 28, 2026

 Where many people become concerned is not simply “helping people,” but the conditions attached to digitally administered systems.
 The fear is less about receiving assistance and more about dependency tied to centralized control infrastructure.
 Especially regarding programmable money where if you don't use it for what it's given for in time, you lose it.
 And, how you can be locked out of these systems if your behavior doesn't match what the acceptance of the UBI instructs.

-At the same time, supporters of UBI argue the opposite... that automation could free people from survival-level labor and allow more creativity, caregiving, education, entrepreneurship, or local living if structured ethically.
+At the same time, supporters of UBI argue the opposite.
+They say that automation could free people from survival-level labor and allow more creativity, caregiving, education, entrepreneurship, or local living if structured ethically.

 So the debate isn’t really whether technological displacement is coming.
 Even mainstream economists and tech CEOs openly discuss that now.
 The debate is what kind of society emerges afterward, who controls the systems, and how much autonomy ordinary people retain inside them.